ljmartin/molrec/README.md

 ##### Predicting ligands without structure-bias using recsys
 ---

 Structure-based and ligand-based virtual screening tools have seen some wins but are either very [brute force](https://www.nature.com/articles/s41586-019-0917-9) or highly [baised to existing structures](https://pubs.acs.org/doi/10.1021/acs.jcim.7b00403).
 In addition, it's common in the field to use classification-based machine learning, which relies on explicitly labelled positive and negative classes.
-The realities of _in vitro_ screening mean we only have access to positive labels, so the assumption that an absent label is negative is known _a priori_ to be untrue.
-Network-based approaches, such as recommender systems, are: 1) aware of missing labels, and 2) can even perform without any information about molecular structure, potentially achieving scaffold hops more often.
+The realities of _in vitro_ screening mean we only have access to positive labels, so the assumption of absent labels being negative is _a priori_ known to be false.
+Network-based approaches, such as recommender systems, are both 1) aware of missing labels, and 2) work without any information about molecular structure.
+As a result, we think they could be useful for performing scaffold hops.

 ## Blurb